AriFordsham/GHCWiki/rule-contexts.md

 1. Fold the rule check into the simplifier.
 It seems like this folds what is currently quite simple code into the already rather complex simplifier.

+### Specialiser issues

+The specialiser also interacts with rewrite rules in ways I'm not entirely sure I yet understand.
+See "Note \[Specialisations already covered\]" in `Specialise.hs`.

+## Status

+There is a preliminary patch set [ here](https://github.com/bgamari/ghc/tree/wip/rule-context).